On Higher-Order Probabilistic Subrecursion: Binary Probabilistic Choice

 where we use the following syntactical sugar:

 The first member of the bind is also complex.
-It is taking a streams of probabilistic choices $s$, computing $\pmTermM$ over this choices, then we have to shift the stream $s$ in order to remove the choices relative to $\pmTermM$, this way we can compute the result from $\pmTermN$, that we can give to the result from $\pmTermN$.
-After this, we obtain an object of type $\tpttype \pmTypb$; but we have not finished: we have to select the first member, to which we give what remain of the stream (computed by shifting $x$ twice).
+It is taking a stream of probabilistic choices $s$, computes $\pmTermM$ over this choices, then shifts the stream $s$ in order to remove the choices relative to $\pmTermM$, this way we can compute the result from $\pmTermN$.
+After all this, we obtain an object of type $\tpttype \pmTypb$, but our job is not finished yet: we have to select the first member, to which we give what remains of the stream (computed by shifting $x$ twice).

 where we use the following syntactical sugar: